lw9153a/winter-inst-2021/README.md

 Our analysis finds that citizens in more democratic or liberal states were more likely to want federal action on climate change.

+Please see our final report and presentation as pdfs in the 'doc' folder.